kilbey-lyle/rockdrop/README.md

 - search for a specific product so I do not have to look at all products if i am searching for something specific
 - to get confirmation emails so I know my order was successful and have a copy of all order information
 - be able to check out without having a register account so I can make a one time purchase
+- have a quick add button so I can add an item to my basket without having to leave the all products page

 As a site owner I would like to...
 - be able to add products to my inventory so users can view them